arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/10.opta-modbus-tcp-plc-ide/content.md

 END_IF;
 ```

-The Opta™ server device's task runs a simple counter and resets whenever the counter reaches `2750`.
-Use the `Download PLC code` option or press `F7` to initiate the code's compilation and uploading process to Opta™.
-A successful upload will resemble the image provided below.
+This code increments the `cnt` variable and resets it to `0` once it reaches `2750`.
+To compile and upload the code, click the `Download PLC code` option or press `F7`.
+A successful upload will look like this:

 ![Arduino PLC IDE - Opta™ Server Main Code](assets/opta_plcide_server_mainCode.svg)

-Upon completing these steps, you will have successfully configured an Opta™ device as a Modbus TCP Server.
-The next section will guide you through setting up another Opta™ as a Modbus TCP Client.
+With these steps completed, the Opta™ device is now configured as a Modbus TCP Server.
+The next section will guide you through configuring another Opta™ device as a Modbus TCP Client.

 #### Modbus TCP Client Opta™

-To set Opta™ as a Modbus TCP Client, begin by navigating to the 'Ethernet' tab found under the 'Resources' panel in the PLC IDE.
-Here, check the 'Modbus TCP Master' option.
-As previously discussed [here](#modbus-tcp-client-and-server-mode), this action will designate Opta™ as a Client.
+To set Opta™ as a Modbus TCP Client, navigate to the `Ethernet` tab found under the `Resources` panel in the PLC IDE.
+Here, check the `Modbus TCP Master` option.
+As previously discussed [here](#modbus-tcp-client-and-server-mode), this action will assign Opta™ as a Client.
 Do not worry about the greyed-out Server option.

-To establish communication with the configured Modbus TCP Server Opta™, Modbus node can be added by right-clicking on the 'Ethernet' tab located under the 'Resources' panel.
-Once done, the 'Add' option will be made visible.
-This option should be selected to introduce a 'Generic Modbus' node.
-For this example, the node must be configured with the following parameters:
+To establish communication with the configured Modbus TCP Server Opta™, add a Modbus node by right-clicking on the `Ethernet` tab in the `Resources` panel.
+Once the `Add` option appears, select it to create a *Generic Modbus node*.
+For this example, configure the node with the following parameters:

 * Name: Opta_TCP_1
 * IP address: 192.168.1.2
 * Minimum polling time: 1 ms
 * Address type: Modbus

-These properties should be set in the same manner as for the Modbus TCP Server Opta™.
-The most crucial configuration is the IP address.
-This address must correspond to the one assigned to the server Opta™, or any other compatible device should you add more nodes.
-The resulting configuration should look similar to the accompanying image:
+Ensure the IP address matches the one assigned to the Server Opta™ or any other compatible device you add.
+The resulting configuration should resemble the following image:

 ![Arduino PLC IDE - Opta™ Client Node](assets/opta_plcide_client_nodeConfig.svg)

-While the Modbus node for the client Opta™ is defined, the Modbus function that will retrieve the counter (`cnt`) information from the server Opta™ must be specified.
-By right-clicking on `Opta_TCP_1` or whichever name you choose, the 'Add' option will appear, revealing a device catalog window with a list of available Modbus functions:
+Once the Modbus node is defined, specify the Modbus function to retrieve the counter (`cnt`) data from the Server Opta™.
+Right click `Opta_TCP_1` (or the chosen name) and select the `Add` option.
+This will open a device catalog window displaying the available Modbus functions:

 ![Arduino PLC IDE - Modbus Functions](assets/opta_plcide_modbus_functions.svg)

-For retrieving counter data from the server Opta™, select the 'Modbus FC-04 (Read Input Registers)' function.
-The 'General' tab needs to be configured with the following parameters for correct data access:
+Select the **Modbus FC-04 (Read Input Registers)** function and configure the `General` tab with the following parameters:

 * Start address: 25000
 * Polling time: 0 ms (Continuous Read)